We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 When the board knows that it can rely on management’s processes for managing risk, will be informed on a timely basis on changes in risk that merit its attention, and reviews and questions reports produced by the risk management process (not only at scheduled meetings but when the board is notified of significant changes), it is providing full-time oversight.

-This is my advice for directors in discharging their responsibilities for oversight of risk management (see my prior blog):
+my advice for directors in discharging their responsibilities for oversight of risk management (see my prior blog):